Forensic Psychology LLC

 Fees are charged hourly, so it depends on how long the evaluation takes.
 A non-refundable retainer is required to begin work on a case.
 Contact us for more information about our current rates for different types of evaluations.

-I am licensed in Louisiana, Ohio, and West Virginia and accept cases in these states.
+I am licensed in Louisiana, Ohio, Nevada, and West Virginia and accept cases in these states.
 States generally do not allow psychologists who are not licensed in their state to practice there.
 Forensic services that do not involve an examinee (record reviews, report writing) are generally not considered “practice” for this purpose.
 Testimony may or may not be.
 Telehealth with an examinee in another state is considered practicing in that state and requires a license.
 Some states will grant temporary approval for a psychologist licensed in another state to practice for a specific purpose.

 This depends on the type of evaluation needed and individual characteristics of the examinee and could involve anything from one hour long session to several 7-8 hour sessions.
 Time spent interviewing, testing, or observing the examinee is only part of the time spent on an evaluation, and sometimes a very small part.
 Most of the time is spent reviewing records, analyzing data, and writing the report.